9 Hope Family Heraldry

 English Hope Heraldry.jpg

-The heraldry of the Derbyshire Hopes in England is a silver shield with a black engrailed chevron and three birds (Cornish Choughs).
+The heraldry of Robert Hope of Grangefield Derbyshire in England is a silver shield with a black engrailed chevron and three birds (Cornish Choughs).
 The crest is a winged Cornish Chough.
-The only commonality with the Scottish Hopes is the chevron although they do have a similar motto.
+It should be noted that although Robert Hope used this heraldry it is not in fact registered at the English College of Arms, in common with many other other English arms.
+The only commonality with the Scottish Hopes is the chevron.
 The different heraldry between the Scottish and English families indicates two distinct families.

 Flintshire%20Cropped.jpg